QuantEcon/lecture-source-py/source/rst/optgrowth.rst

 Let's use this function to compute an approximate solution at the defaults.

-We're also going to use the ``%%time`` magic to track how long it takes.

 .. code-block:: python3

-    %%time
     v_greedy, v_solution = solve_model(og)

 Now we check our result by plotting it against the true value: